microsoftgraph/msgraph-sdk-raptor/README.md

 - Beta Java Snippet Compilation Tests - Known Issues
 - V1 Java Snippet Compilation Tests - Known Issues

 The scheduled pipelines are categorized into daily and weekly schedules.
-A single scheduled pipeline can contain a mix of categories of tests, for example the `PROD Beta Compilation - Daily`, runs "Beta C# Snippets" excluding known issues and after runs "Beta C# Snippets - Known Issues".
+A single scheduled pipeline can contain both categories of tests in a single run to report all failures including known issues.
+Azure DevOps tooling allows us to have these categories reflected in the test results page.